Blahblahlolhahaha/MusicPlayer/README.md

 * Add seekbar in noti/playing fragment
 * Improve UI
 * Add genres
+* Add shortcut to add songs to queue/playlist

 If u guys see any bugs that are not listed here, feel free to open an issue :D